Majoranas with a twist: Tunable Majorana zero modes in altermagnetic heterostructures: Continuum models for rotated wires

 Superconductivity can then be included in the wire using the Bogoliubov-de Gennes formalism (suppressing indices and particle operators):

 where $\tau$ correspond to the Nambu space.
-The subscript $R$ indicates that the couplings are renormalised in addition to the altermagnet by the superconductor.
-The proximitised altermagnetic term $\tilde{J}$ is also renormalised, but at a higher order (resulting from an electron in the wire tunnelling into the altermagnet and back, and then into the superconductor and back), so we have omitted the subscript $R$ on that term.
-It is then straight forward to diagonalise the above Hamiltonian and determine the gap closing conditions at $k=0$, as presented in the main text.
+The subscript $R$ indicates that the couplings are renormalized in addition to the altermagnet by the superconductor.
+The proximitized altermagnetic term $\tilde{J}$ is also renormalized, but at a higher order (resulting from an electron in the wire tunneling into the altermagnet and back, and then into the superconductor and back), so we have omitted the subscript $R$ on that term.
+It is then straightforward to diagonalize the above Hamiltonian and determine the gap closing conditions at $k=0$, as presented in the main text.